rosmur/official-mcp-registry-database/README.md

 The database is set to be updated daily at midnight UTC.

 ## Project Structure

+This is intended to be a very lightweight project with minimal code.

 - `schema.sql`: Defines the database schema for `servers` and `repositories` tables, along with views for server counts.
 - `populate_db.py`: A Python script that fetches server data from the official MCP registry API and populates the database.